Lviv: Music

 Lviv has an active musical and cultural life.
 Apart from the Lviv Opera, it has symphony orchestras, chamber orchestras and the Trembita Chorus.
 Lviv has one of the most prominent music academies and music colleges in Ukraine, the Lviv Conservatory, and a factory for stringed musical instruments.
-Lviv has been the home of numerous composers, such as Mozart's son Franz Xaver Wolfgang Mozart, Stanislav Liudkevych, Wojciech Kilar and Mykola Kolessa.
+Lviv has been the home of a number of composers, such as Mozart's son Franz Xaver Wolfgang Mozart, Stanislav Liudkevych, Wojciech Kilar and Mykola Kolessa.

 Flute virtuoso and composer Albert Franz Doppler (1821–1883) was born and spent his formative years here, including flute lessons from his father.
 The classical pianist Mieczysław Horszowski (1892–1993) was born here.
 The opera diva Salomea Kruszelnicka called Lviv her home from the 1920s to 1930s.
 The classical violinist Adam Han Gorski was born here in 1940.
 "Polish Radio Lwów" was a Polish radio station that went on air on 15 January 1930.
-The programme proved very popular in Poland.
+The programme proved popular in Poland.
 Classical music and entertainment was aired as well as lectures, readings, youth programmes, news and liturgical services on Sunday.

 Popular throughout Poland was the Comic Lwów Wave a cabaret-revue with musical pieces.
 Jewish artists contributed a great part to this artistic activity.
 Composers such as Henryk Wars, songwriters Emanuel Szlechter and Wiktor Budzyński, the actor Mieczysław Monderer and Adolf Fleischer ("Aprikosenkranz und Untenbaum") worked in Lviv.
 The most notable stars of the shows were Henryk Vogelfänger and Kazimierz Wajda who appeared together as the comic duo "Szczepko and Tońko" and were similar to Laurel and Hardy.